WINMM sends the

 Specifies the ID of the target device.
 Device IDs are sequential and have an initial value of zero and a final value that is equal to one less than the number of devices that the driver supports.

-WINMM sets this parameter to MODM_PAUSE when it calls modMessage to process this message.
+WINMM sets this parameter to MODM_STOP when it calls modMessage to process this message.

 Use this parameter to return instance data to the driver.
 Drivers that support multiple clients can use this instance data to track the client that is associated with the message.

-The modMessage function returns MMSYSERR_NOERROR if the operation was successful.
-Otherwise, it returns MMSYSERR_NOTENABLED to indicate that the driver failed to load or initialize.
+The modMessage function returns MMSYSERR_NOERROR if the operation is successful.
+Otherwise it returns MMSYSERR_NOTENABLED to indicate that the driver failed to load or initialize.

 |Available in Windows XP and later Windows operating systems.|